codeforkansascity/tagging-tracker-alt-apps/NEW_WORKFLOW.md

 ### Side bugs
 Hitting save vs. using onblur event doesn't behave the same, looks like it didn't save but it did.
 Onblur is fine.

+### cleanup
+- tag info not deleted when event is deleted, leaves extra tag infos unbound to events